Member statement hub

 Click on the personalised and secure link to your statement, then enter the surname and date of birth we have on record for you to log in.
 If your details don't match our records, for security reasons you'll be permanently blocked from accessing your statement after two attempts, and you’ll need to view a PDF of your statement from your online account.

-Unfortunately, we're unable to unlock your online statement once you lock yourself out.
+Unfortunately, we can't unlock your online statement once you lock yourself out.
 This is for security reasons, to make sure that your statement details are protected from anyone who may be looking to access this information fraudulently.
 Please log in to MemberOnline, where you can access a PDF version of your annual statement.

 Your online statement is designed for screen and won’t print easily.